 Professor Wright has been an attorney since 1977 and a mediator since 1986.
 As an attorney, he has practiced in the areas of domestic and international commercial transactions, commercial litigation, real estate, and business organizations.
 As a mediator, he practices in the areas of employment, commercial, family, and community disputes.
 He is also a contract mediator for the U.S. Equal Employment Opportunity Commission (employment-discrimination charges) and the Key Bridge Foundation (disability-discrimination charges).
 While English is his native language, he is fluent in written and spoken Spanish, and he often mediates disputes in which the parties speak Spanish.

 Professor Wright has a strong record of service to the ADR profession.
-Currently, he is co-Chair of the International Expansion Work Group of the Association for Conflict Resolution (ACR), an organization that promotes peaceful conflict resolution; a director of the Chantal Paydar Foundation, which works towards many of the same goals as ACR; principal member of the board of advisors of Fundación Calma, a Peruvian foundation that uses mediation to resolve disputes in Peruvian schools; and co-director of El Acuerdo, an ADR newsletter published in Buenos Aires, Argentina.
 He is former president of the Texas Association of Mediators and the Association of Attorney-Mediators, as well as former Chair of ACR’s International Section.
 For six years, he was Chair of the Newsletter Editorial Board of Alternative Resolutions, the newsletter of the ADR Section of the State Bar of Texas.
+Currently, he is co-director of El Acuerdo, an ADR newsletter published in Buenos Aires, Argentina.
 He has received several awards for service, including the Steve Brutsché Award from the Association of Attorney-Mediators, the Frank G. Evans Award from the ADR Section of the State Bar of Texas, and the Susanne C. Adams Award from the Texas Association of Mediators.
 Texas State University has also awarded him two Golden Apple awards for his service to the university, the ADR and legal professions, and the community.